Knoxville, Iowa

-Knoxville is a city in Marion County, Iowa, United States.
+Knoxville is a city in and the county seat of Marion County, Iowa, United States.
 The population was 7,595 at the time of the 2020 census, an increase from 7,313 in the 2010 census.
-It is the county seat of Marion County.
-Knoxville is home of the National Sprint Car Hall of Fame & Museum, located next to the famous Knoxville Raceway dirt track.
+Knoxville is home of the National Sprint Car Hall of Fame & Museum, located next to the Knoxville Raceway dirt track.
+Knoxville is located 4 miles south of Lake Red Rock and Elk Rock State Park.

 History

-The site for the future county seat of Marion County was selected because it was within a mile of the geographic center of the county, reasonably level and near a good source of timber.
+The site for the future county seat of Marion County was selected because it was within a mile of the county's geographic center, reasonably level, and near a good source of timber.

-Knoxville is located in south-central Iowa, some 35 miles southeast of Des Moines.
-The area was originally inhabited by Native Americans of the Sac and Fox tribes.
+Knoxville is in south-central Iowa, 35 miles southeast of Des Moines.
+The area was originally inhabited by Native Americans of the Sac and Meskwaki tribes.
 At that time, prairie grass covered the countryside at heights of 8 to 10 feet.
 In 1835, Dragoons first explored the Des Moines River valley through this area.
 In 1842, the Sac and Fox Indians signed a treaty to sell lands in central Iowa to the new settlers known as the New Purchase of 1842.
 By 1843, settlers began moving here.
 The first Marion County Courthouse was erected three years later.

 Knoxville was founded in 1845 when Joseph Robinson and James Montgomery, Commissioners from Scott and Wapello County, selected the site for Knoxville and designated it as the county seat.
 They named Knoxville in honor of General Henry Knox, hero of the Revolutionary War.
 The city's main streets are named after Robinson and Montgomery.

-County surveyor Isaac B. Powers platted part of the town in September 1845, shortly after it was located.
+County surveyor Isaac B. Powers platted part of the town in September 1845, shortly after it was founded.
 Clairborne Hall laid out the remainder of the town in the winter of 1846–47.
 Additional surveys were made in December 1849 and September 1852.

 The first sale of lots on October 21, 1845, saw the best sites in town go for $15 to $65.
-The first survey made the streets 80 feet wide, alleys 10 feet wide, and lots 120’ x 60’, but the third survey changed the width of the streets to 50 feet, and made the blocks 265’ x 240’.
+The first survey made the streets 80 feet wide, alleys 10 feet wide, and lots 120' × 60', but the third survey changed the width of the streets to 50 feet, and made the blocks 265' × 240'.

 The first Marion County courthouse was built on a lot owned by L.C.
 Corny.
 Contractor Lewis M. Pearch started work on May 29, 1846, at a cost of approximately $80,000.